HTTPArchive/almanac.httparchive.org/src/content/en/2022/capabilities.md

 [_Service workers_](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API) are one of the core components of Progressive Web Apps.
 They act as a client-side proxy that puts developers in control of the system's cache and how to respond to resource requests.
 By pre-caching essential resources, developers can eliminate the dependence on the network, ensuring instant and reliable experiences.

-In addition to caching resources, service workers can update assets from the server, allow for push notifications, and allow access to the background sync APIs.
+In addition to caching resources, service workers can update assets from the server, allow for push notifications, and allow access to the background and periodic background sync APIs.

 While service workers have become widely adopted and supported by major browsers, not all features of service workers are available on all browsers.
 An example of a currently unsupported feature is that of the Push API on Safari.
 Safari will support the Push API in the upcoming release of <a hreflang="en" href="https://www.apple.com/macos/macos-ventura-preview/features/">macOS Ventura</a> in 2022 and <a hreflang="en" href="https://www.apple.com/ios/ios-16/features/">iOS 16</a> and iPadOS 16 in 2023.

 The Service Worker API is available on modern versions of Chrome, Edge, Firefox, and Safari.

-### Growth of Service Worker API
+### Growth of the Service Worker API

 {{ figure_markup(
   image="Service-Worker-API-Usage.png",